-Performed on Dec.
+Performed at a site-specific installation on Dec.
 6 and 7, 2019 at Pomona College as part of a year-long Media Studies capstone project.
 A gallery document of the performance was later exhibited at Pitzer College’s Kallick Gallery.
 Recipient of the Scott Winslow Award in Media Studies.

-I use the art of corporeal mime to examine the relationship between live performance and its documentation.
-The performance is an endurance piece, in which I perform a 3-minute composition 10 times in a row next to a mirror and a projected, pre-recorded film of the performance.
-The audience can freely participate as observers in the space.
-By the end, my exhaustion affects my movement and I deviate more and more from the “original” performance video.
+I used the theatrical art of corporeal mime to examine the relationship between live performance and its documentation.
+The performance was a 30-minute endurance piece.
+I performed a 3-minute composition 10 times in a row next to a mirrored wall and a projected, pre-recorded film of the performance in a black box theater.
+The audience could freely navigate the installation and explore the space during the performance.
+The deviation between the live and recorded performances highlighted the relationship between these two mediums.

 In the second semester of my capstone, I continued research on concepts from posthumanism, cybernetics, corporeal mime, and body art that informed this exhibition to write a 52-page paper, Cybermimetics: Corporeal Mime as a Model of Posthumanism.